ImXron/w8ing/README.md

 # The call_each_try function gets called each time the condition gets evaluated,
 result = wait.until(lambda: len(cat_treats) > 8, call_each_try=lambda: cat_treats.append("treat"), retry_time=0.5)

 result
 True

-# The cat will be pleased.
+# The cat will be pleased, very pleased.
 ```

 ### But wait, there's more!